luismarques/qemu/docs/opentitan/jtag-dm.md

 A demo application is available from [`scripts/opentitan/dtm.py`](dtm.md) that can report basic information about this stack and demonstrate how to use the Debug Module to access the Ibex core.

+The [`scripts/opentitan/otpdm.py`](otpdm.md) also use the same stack to access the cells of the OTP controller.